yogeshmpandey/yogeshmpandey.github.io/_posts/2024/2024-11-11-a-day-in-pushkar.md

 ---
 <img src="https://i.imgur.com/A4AKFfq.jpg" alt="A Day in Pushkar">

-Pushkar was the last stop in our Mewar Trip.
-After Reaching Ajmer from Udaipur in the Vande Bharat express, we took a cab directly to out RTDC in Pushkar.
-The Pushkar RTDC is a unique Heritage property that was one a guest house of the Mewar Maharaja.
-After reaching the property it felt very surreal, One of the gates used to open directly to the Pushkar lake but was not closed.
+Pushkar was the last stop on our Mewar trip.
+After reaching Ajmer from Udaipur on the Vande Bharat Express, we took a cab directly to our stay at the RTDC in Pushkar.
+The Pushkar RTDC is a unique heritage property, once a guest house of the Mewar Maharaja.
+As we arrived, we were struck by its surreal ambiance; one of its gates used to open directly to Pushkar Lake, though it is now closed.

 <img src="https://i.imgur.com/NeWNJlK.jpg" alt="A Day in Pushkar">
 >View of the hills along Pushkar Ghati